 Figure.
-4.6.1 - 194.
+4.6.1 - 223.
 Primary side high-impedance earth fault.

 In this example there is a high-impedance earth fault.
 It does not activate the function, if the measurement conditions are met, while the calculated and measured residual current difference does not reach the limit.
-The I{sum} difference setting should be set according to the application in order to reach maximum security and maximum sensitivity for the network earthing.
+The l{sum} difference setting should be set according to the application in order to reach maximum security and maximum sensitivity for the network earthing.

-The current transformer supervision function (abbreviated "CTS" in event block names) generates events and registers from the status changes in ALARM ACTIVATED and BLOCKED signals.
+The current transformer supervision function (abbreviated "CTS" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.

-The events triggered by the function are recorded with a time stamp and with process data values.
+The events triggered by the function are recorded with a time stamp.